polarityio/resilient/README.md

 ### Resilient Org Id
 Your Resilient Org ID.
 You can find your resilient org id by navigating to Administrator settings then clicking on the Organization tab.
 Please note you must be a Resilient Administrator in order to access your Org Id.

+### Workspaces to Search
+Comma delimited list of workspaces to search.
+If left blank, all workspaces accessible to the provided API key or user will be searched.
+Workspace names are case- sensitive.
+This option should be set to "Only admins can view and edit"

 ### Types to Search

 The types of data that should be searched.
 Options include "Incidents", "Notes", "Artifacts", and "Tasks".